 What happens if you plant an amaryllis bulb upside down?

-If you plant an amaryllis bulb upside down the plant will probably not grow as the roots will not be receiving any resources.
+If you plant an amaryllis bulb upside down the amaryllis will not grow as the roots will not be receiving any resources.
 When you discover that you have planted an amaryllis bulb upside down simply remove it from the soil and replant it with the pointy end above the soil.

 Ideally you should always plant your bulbs pointy end up.
 But, having said that, it is rarely a major problem when you plant bulbs upside down because the bulbs will right themselves in the soil and reorient their new stems to point towards the surface.
 Obviously with an amaryllis bulb this is not possible because a large portion of the bulb remains above the soil.